Nehanda Charwe Nyakasikana: Biography of Nehanda Charwe Nyakasikana

 Kaguvi (aka Kagubi) was believed to be the spirit husband of the other great Shona spirit, Nehanda, and it may have been this connection which enabled him to persuade Mbuya Nehanda to preach the gospel of war in Mashonaland, which led to the first Chimurenga.
 The role as well as the influence of the spirit mediums in form of Kaguvi and Nehanda, cannot be understated.
 As far as the people were concerned Nehanda and Kaguvi were the voices of God aka 'Mwari'.
 Kaguvi and later Nehanda (after being convinced by Kaguvi) preached that according to Mwari the cause of all the trouble that had come upon the land was the white man.
 They had brought the locusts and the rinderpest, and to crown it all the owners of the cattle which had died were not allowed to eat the meat of the carcasses, which had to be burned or buried.
 Mwari decreed that the white men were to be driven from the country; that the natives had nothing to fear because Mwari would turn the bullets of the white man into water.
-A public press photograph was taken of Nehanda and Kaguvi in 1897 to display their success.

 After the end of the rebellion in 1897, Nyakasikana was captured and charged with the murder of Native Commissioner Henry Hawkins Pollard in 1896.
 She was found guilty after eyewitnesses claimed that she had ordered an associate to chop Pollard's head off.
+A public press photograph was taken of Nehanda and Kaguvi in 1897 by the colonial police to show their successes in quelling the rebellion.
 Consequently, she was hanged in March 1898.
-Much mythology grew up around the difficulty involved in killing her.
+Much mythology grew up around the difficulty involved in killing her, although the only account of her executiion that survives comes from a Roman Catholic Jesuit priest, Fr Francis Richartz.
+Richartz had been sent to Mashonaland as a missionary, and had been working through the prisoners in an attempt to convert them before their deaths.
+His account suggests that he was successful with the other condemned prisoners, and was able to baptise them before their deaths.
+However, he did not manage to convert Nehanda to Christianity before her death.